RoTeq/DnD-Character-Creator/README.md

 ### Licensing

-This software is Licensed under the GNU GPL-V3 with the intention of making this software usable by anyone wishing to create characters for Dungeons and Dragons 5th Edition
+This software is Licensed under the GNU GPL-V3 with the intention of making this software usable by anyone wishing to create characters for Dungeons and Dragons 5th Edition using content open to the public under the SRD